web3assignments/BC3_Jurian/PD-09/docs/DragonFactory.md

+get method that returns one dragon

 ### `getDragons() → struct Dragon[]` (public)

+method that returns all dragons known in the contract as an array

 ### `_createDragon()` (internal)

+Internal function which creates the dragon.

 ### `createDragon()` (public)

+for now users can create dragons on-demand to play the game

 ### `randomPower() → uint256 _power` (internal)

+Semi-Random number generator.Determines dragonpower

 ### `randomHealth() → uint256 _health` (internal)

+Semi-Random number generator.Determines dragonhealth